lukefleed/compressed-intvec/README.md

 ![Space Occupancy](python/images/space/space_total_10k.svg)

-In the first graph, the input is a vector of 10k random elements uniformly distributed in the range `[0, 10k)`.
-Here, all codecs outperform the standard vector in terms of space occupancy, but the MinimalBinaryCodec clearly wins as it is specifically designed for this type of distribution.
+In the first graph, the input is a vector of `10k` random elements uniformly distributed in the range `[0, 10k)`.
+Here, all codecs outperform the standard vector in terms of space occupancy, but the `MinimalBinaryCodec` clearly wins as it is specifically designed for this type of distribution.
 However, the other codecs also perform well because the range is small.

 ![Space Occupancy](python/images/space/space_total_u32max.svg)

-In the second graph, the input is the same vector, but the range is `[0, u32::MAX)` (viewed as u64).
-Here, we see that all codecs start to perform poorly, except for MinimalBinaryCodec, which continues to be the best.
+In the second graph, the input is the same vector, but the range is `[0, u32::MAX)` (viewed as `u64`).
+Here, we see that all codecs start to perform poorly, except for `MinimalBinaryCodec`, which continues to be the best.
 In particular, codecs like Gamma perform worse than the standard vector.

-If we were to increase the range even further, all codecs except MinimalBinaryCodec would perform worse than the standard vector.
+If we were to increase the range even further, all codecs except `MinimalBinaryCodec` would perform worse than the standard vector.

 ### Random Access